hellowac/graphicsbook-zh-cn/includes/glossary.md

 *[attribute]:  A property, such as color, of a graphical object.
 An image can be specified by the geometric shapes that it contains, together with their attributes.

+*[attributes]:  A property, such as color, of a graphical object.
+An image can be specified by the geometric shapes that it contains, together with their attributes.

 *[attribute variable]:  Variables that represent input to the vertex shader in a programmable graphics pipeline.
 An attribute variable can take on a different value for each vertex in a primitive.

 *[axis of rotation]:  Rotation in 3D space is rotation about a line, which is called the axis of rotation.
 The axis of rotation remains fixed, while everything else moves in circles around the axis.